jonathanhliu21/COM-Server/docs/guide/library-api.md

 Launches the Flask app as a development server.

+Parameters:

+- `logfile` (str, None): The path of the file to log serial disconnect and reconnect events to.
+Leave as None if you do not want to log to a file.
+By default None.

 All arguments in `**kwargs` will be passed to `Flask.run()`.
 For more information, see [here](https://flask.palletsprojects.com/en/2.0.x/api/#flask.Flask.run).
 For documentation on Flask in general, see [here](https://flask.palletsprojects.com/en/2.0.x/).